-Published at Friday, 12 January 2018 by Natalie Nelson in Drawers Design, with total 18 photos.
+Published at Friday, 12 January 2018 by Natalie Nelson in Drawers Design, with total 18 drawings.

 A modern day Chest of Drawers will quite likely be made of something like Chipboard or MDF.
 Chipboard or particle board (called by different names in different countries), is made up of tiny chips of wood all glued together and pressed by machine into flat boards, usually 12mm or 18mm thick.
 These wood chips come from unused or unusable sized pieces of wood at the timber mill and also from recycling old wooden furniture.
 These boards can be veneered and are used in flat pack furniture, where the purchaser buys the furniture and has to assemble it by their self.
 Even buying ready made furniture from a store, there is a possibility that it has been delivered to the shop as flatpack and has been assembled by the staff.